Tex-Mex: Influential chefs

-In 2011, Centeno opened his first restaurant, Bäco Mercat which became an instant success due to the multicultural menu.
+In 2011, Centeno opened his first restaurant, Bäco Mercat, which became an instant success due to the multicultural menu.

-Centeno subsequently opened Bar Amá, then Orsa & Winston which received a Michelin star in June 2019.

 Centeno's most recent Tex-Mex restaurant, Amácita, opened in July 2019.

-Centeno has also written two cookbooks: Baco: Vivid Recipes from the Heart of Los Angeles (2017) and Amá: a modern Tex-Mex kitchen (2019).
+Centeno also wrote two cookbooks: Baco: Vivid Recipes from the Heart of Los Angeles (2017) and Amá: a Modern Tex-Mex Kitchen (2019).

 Centeno has become a leading chef in Tex-Mex cuisine, receiving praise for both his restaurants and his cookbooks.
-While the New Yorker listed Centeno's Amá: a modern Tex-Mex kitchen as one of the best cookbooks in 2019, the LA Times named Orsa & Winston as the "Restaurant of the Year" in 2020.
+While the New Yorker listed Centeno's Amá: a Modern Tex-Mex Kitchen as one of the best cookbooks in 2019, the Los Angeles Times named Orsa & Winston as the "Restaurant of the Year" in 2020.